-401 Water Quality Certification Pursuant to Section 401 of the Federal Clean Water Act with ADDITIONAL CONDITIONS
+Individual 401 Water Quality Certification Pursuant to Section 401 of the Federal Clean Water Act with ADDITIONAL CONDITIONS

 THIS CERTIFICATION is issued in conformity with the requirements of Section 401 Public Laws 92-500 and 95-217 of the United States and subject to the North Carolina Division of Water Resources (NCDWR) Regulations in 15 NCAC 2H .0500.
-This certification authorizes the NCDOT to impact 0.24 acres of wetlands and 132 linear feet of stream in Bertie County.
-The project shall be constructed pursuant to the application dated received April 7, 2022.
+This certification authorizes the NC Department of Transportation to impact 217 linear feet of jurisdictional streams and 0.131 acres of jurisdictional wetlands in Union County.
+The project shall be constructed pursuant to your application dated August 25, 2023.
 The authorized impacts are as described below: